 This habit of helping others has myriad benefits for the child, he or she not only develops a compassionate attitude but also becomes more aware of the world around them.
 Many International schools today, have incorporated CAS (Community Action Service) as a critical part of their curriculum.

-At Oakridge, under the CAS Umbrella, students have contributed towards Habitat homes in villages of Karjat, Pondicherry, and Araku Valley as part of CAS trips.
+At Oakridge, one of the best international schools in Hyderabad under the CAS Umbrella, students have contributed towards Habitat homes in villages of Karjat, Pondicherry, and Araku Valley as part of CAS trips.
 They have led awareness campaigns for various causes such as “Swachh Bharat”, “Save the Girl Child”, “Reduce, Reuse, Recycle”.

 Spoorthi is another activity, where children of the drivers and janitors working at the school are invited to the campus and they are taught various subjects like English, Mathematics, and Science by the Oakridgers.
 With less than adequate facilities in govt schools, there is immense potential to make a meaningful impact in their lives.
 In line with this, students of Oakridge take extra classes for them and arrange sports day and day outings, which are well appreciated by them.